Quantum Discord of Cosmic Inflation: Can we Show that CMB Anisotropies are of Quantum-Mechanical Origin?: Discussion and Conclusion

 We have also computed the discord for a general splitting of the system and shown that, except for the specific case where the two sub-systems correspond to the real and imaginary parts of the Mukhanov-Sasaki variable, the quantum discord is always very large on super-Hubble scales.
 In an ordinary situation, such as a Bell-type experiment where the spin states of two remote systems are measured, the splitting is unambiguous, and the two subsystems are obviously the two particles that have travelled far away from each other.
 But the situation is less clear when a measurement of a ``continuous'' system is performed.
 A priori, a measurement corresponds to a realization which provides us with all the values of the $q_{\bm k}$'s, \ie a map of the CMB.
 How should we split this system into two subsystems?
 These tricky questions are in fact connected to deeper issues related to the status of the measurement problem in a cosmological context; see \Refs{Sudarsky:2009za,Martin:2012pea}.

 In order to determine how the large quantum discord is reflected at the observational level, we have compared the correlation functions of the two-mode squeezed states with the ones that would be obtained (i) from a ``classical state'', that is to say a state with vanishing quantum discord, that contains classical correlations only; and (ii) from a classical stochastic distribution.
 The results are summarized in table~\ref{tab:summary}.
 One can design a classical state that reproduces the observed primordial power spectrum.
-Large differences with the two-mode squeezed state correlators then appear in other two-point functions but they are typically hidden in the decaying mode, and are hence unobservable.
-However, such classical states are intrinsically non-Gaussian, at a level that remains to be estimated but which could possibly lead to the indirect detection of the large CMB quantumness.
-This is a very important conclusion of this work.
+However, large differences with the two-mode squeezed state correlators then appear in other two-point functions, and such classical states are intrinsically non-Gaussian.
 Then, if one is ready to abandon the idea that perturbations should be described in the framework of quantum mechanics and wants to use a classical stochastic distribution instead, we have seen that because the Hamiltonian is quadratic and the two-mode squeezed state is Gaussian, the Wigner function provides such a distribution, evolving under the classical equation of motion and allowing us to reproduce all observable (\ie Hermitian) two-point correlators.
 It is important to stress that the squeezing plays no role at this level.
 The large squeezing is important only if one wants to correctly reproduce non-Hermitian or higher order correlators.